 Programs of Study

-MA students in Temple’s 2-year Public History track choose from a variety of advanced graduate courses in American history accompanied by specialized Public History courses.
-Every Public History course is built around a significant community-engagment project.
+MA students in Temple’s 2-year Public History concentration choose from a variety of advanced graduate courses in American history accompanied by specialized Public History courses.
+Every Public History course is built around a significant community-engagement project.
 And every student acquires real-world experience through a host of internships hosted throughout the Philadelphia area.

 Applications for fall admission must be submitted by February 15.
 Applicants must indicate their intent to concentrate in Public History.
 A limited number of tuition waivers and fellowships are awarded each year to the most qualified applicants.
 Please contact the Director of Public History for additional information about application requirements and funding opportunities.